Chart Color Schemes

 Employment conditions in Cheltenham rank among the top 10% of areas assessed nationally

-Cheltenham has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 1.2% as of June 2025.
+Cheltenham has a highly educated workforce with professional services well represented.
+The unemployment rate was 1.0% in the past year, with an estimated employment growth of 10.1%.

 Frequently Asked Questions - Employment